-Dr. Bruce G. Blair is a research scholar in the Program on Science and Global Security at Princeton University and is co-founder of the Global Zero movement for the elimination of nuclear weapons.
+Dr. Bruce G. Blair was a research scholar in the Program on Science and Global Security at Princeton University and co-founder of the Global Zero movement for the elimination of nuclear weapons.
 From 2011 to 2017, he served as a member of the U.S. Secretary of State’s International Security Advisory Board.
 For many years, Blair was a senior fellow in the Foreign Policy Studies Program at the Brookings Institution and served as a project director at the Congressional Office of Technology Assessment.
 He previously served in the U.S. Air Force as a Minuteman ICBM launch control officer and as a support officer for the Airborne Command Post of the Strategic Air Command.
-Blair holds a PhD in operations research from Yale University.
+Blair held a PhD in operations research from Yale University.

-Blair’s principal research interests are in technical and policy steps on the path toward the verifiable elimination of nuclear weapons – global zero – with a focus on deep bilateral nuclear arms reductions, multilateral arms negotiations, and de-alerting of nuclear arsenals.
-His current work is centered on continuing research into changes warranted in the U.S. nuclear posture if a shift toward deterrence-only is undertaken; fixing critical vulnerabilities and performance deficiencies in command, control, communications and early warning networks; assessing the costs and benefits of the different approaches to strengthening checks and balances on U.S. presidential launch authority; and developing domestic and international political strategies for pursuing adoption of no first use either as a stand-alone policy in individual countries or as a bilateral/multilateral agreement or treaty, or both.
+Blair’s principal research interests were in technical and policy steps on the path toward the verifiable elimination of nuclear weapons – global zero – with a focus on deep bilateral nuclear arms reductions, multilateral arms negotiations, and de-alerting of nuclear arsenals.
+His work centered on continuing research into changes warranted in the U.S. nuclear posture if a shift toward deterrence-only is undertaken; fixing critical vulnerabilities and performance deficiencies in command, control, communications and early warning networks; assessing the costs and benefits of the different approaches to strengthening checks and balances on U.S. presidential launch authority; and developing domestic and international political strategies for pursuing adoption of no first use either as a stand-alone policy in individual countries or as a bilateral/multilateral agreement or treaty, or both.

 B. G. Blair, J. Sleight and E. C. Foley, The End of Nuclear Warfighting: Moving to a Deterrence-Only Posture, Global Zero and Princeton University, September 2018.